 Veteran students must complete an application for benefits to determine eligibility.
 Visit the U.S. Department of Veteran Affairs about G.I.
 Bill® Benefits.
 Once you have your Certificate of Eligibility letter from the VA, then you can submit the Certification Request Form--now through LionPath!!

-SCO for Penn State New Kensington:
+School Certifying Official (SCO) at Penn State New Kensington:

 Adult and Veteran Study Lounge